The translation of this document is outdated.

 Section 62.
 The mandate of the chairperson and

-1) manage the work of the city or municipality council,
+1) manage the work of the council, coordinate the examination

 2) represent the local government in relations with the State